M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Spectrum analysis

 \section{Spectrum analysis}

-The comb-like spectrum of Fig.~\ref{fig:manips-spectre}(a) indicates that the lasing modes are longitudinal modes located along a single classical trajectory (or a few trajectories with similar lengths).
-To verify this conjecture, we analyze the spectra.\\ The free spectral range or distance between two adjacent peaks $\Delta k$ is inversely proportional to the geometric length $L$ of this classical trajectory \cite{APL-FP3D}
+The equidistant resonances in Fig.~\ref{fig:manips-spectre}(a) indicate that the lasing modes are longitudinal modes located along a single classical trajectory or a few trajectories with similar lengths.
+To verify this conjecture, we analyze the spectra.

-where $n_g$ is the group refractive index. $\Delta k$ can be inferred systematically from the Fourier transform, as illustrated in Fig.~\ref{fig:manips-spectre}(b), which is peaked at the position $n_gL$ and its harmonics.
-Hence we can determine the geometric length $L$ of the trajectory, if the group refractive index $n_g$ is known.
-For 3D surfaces like the M\" obius strip, the group refractive index is deduced from the effective index and contributions from the material dispersion of $n$ and modal dispersions due to $n_{\mathrm{eff}}$ approximation:
+The distance $\Delta k$ between two adjacent peaks is related to the geometric length $L$ of this classical trajectory via $\Delta k= 2\pi/(n_g L)$ where $n_g$ is the group refractive index \cite{APL-FP3D}. $\Delta k$ can be inferred from the Fourier transform, as illustrated in Fig.~\ref{fig:manips-spectre}(b), which shows peaks at the optical length $n_g L$ and its harmonics.
+Hence we can determine the geometric length $L$ if the group refractive index $n_g$ is known.
+It is deduced from the effective index and contributions from the material dispersion of $n$, and modal dispersion of $n_{\mathrm{eff}}$.
+The three terms and their uncertainties are described in the Appendix~\ref{ssec:exp} and yield a group index of $n_g=1.58\,\pm\,0.05$.